How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Pantsuits or skirts

-We ask that our employees maintain conservative haircuts and dress, with a clean-shaven appearance or neatly-groomed facial hair.
-Please dress comfortably in this style so that we can focus on getting to know you better during the interview.”
+We ask that our employees maintain a clean-shaven appearance or neatly groomed facial hair.
+Please dress comfortably in this style so we can focus on getting to know you better during the interview.”

 Business Casual Attire Template

 “We’re excited to meet with you!
-So you know what to expect, our office observes business casual attire.
-What does this mean at [insert your company here]?
+So you know what to expect: our office observes business casual attire.
+What does this mean at [Your Company]?

 - Polo shirts